 Endless opportunities for growth — Professionals with business skills are valuable to all industries from data analytics to digital marketing.
 Our career experts suggest starting with your passions when looking for opportunities in the industry.

-Globally relevant industry — Business skills and education are sought after world-wide.
+Global relevance — Business skills and education are sought after world-wide.
 Satisfy your cultural interests and expand your horizons by putting your education to work internationally.

 Generous salary potential — According to the Graduate Management Admission Council, pursuing additional education in business pays off!
 By receiving their MBA, candidates significantly increase their salary potential.
 At $115,000, the median salary of MBA graduates is 77% more than those with a bachelor’s degree and 53% higher than candidates hired directly from industry (2021).

-Be your own boss — According to Guidant’s “2023 Small Business Trends” report, roughly 28% of business owners started a company so that they could be their own boss.
+Entrepreneurship — According to Guidant’s “2023 Small Business Trends” report, roughly 28% of business owners started a company so that they could be their own boss.
 If that resonates with you, a business skill set gives professionals a leg up when it comes to entrepreneurship.

 Everything helps, right?
 Every experience that you’re going through is a learning [experience] and everything, at the end, adds up to a goal.
 So, I always like to be in different circumstances and learn from different people, different profiles.
 Everything is for learning.
 So, definitely I would say that all the cities and companies and things that I’ve be doing during these years have led me to the place that I am right now.